 Co-founded by partners Celine Rattray and Trudie Styler in 2011, Maven Pictures is a motion picture development, production, and financing company.

-Celine Rattray has over thirty independent films under her belt as a producer, including twelve Sundance Film Festival selections, five Toronto Film Festival selections and one Berlin International Film Festival selection.
+Celine Rattray has over thirty independent films under her belt as a producer, including thirteen Sundance Film Festival selections, eleven Toronto Film Festival selections and one Berlin International Film Festival selection.
 She won a Golden Globe and received an Oscar nomination for Lisa Choldenko's 2010 Oscar-nominated hit film The Kids Are All Right, starring Annette Bening, Julianne Moore and Mark Ruffalo.
 Prior to producing film, Ms. Rattray was the Director of Marketing and Business Development for HBO.
 Rattray graduated with a degree in Mathematics and Philosophy from Oxford University.
 She currently serves on the Board of BAFTA New York.